-3. Publish Your Video - There are several ways to post your video online.
+4. Publish Your Video - There are several ways to post your video online.
 See the USD Publishing Guide that explains the different options.

-If you have a YouTube account, you can upload huge files from the Media Lab and YouTube will convert the video.
-After your video has uploaded to YouTube, you can publish your content as "unlisted" which means your video will only be accessible to those you give the link to.
+You can also upload video from the Media Lab to your YouTube account.
+After your video has uploaded to YouTube, you can publish your video as "unlisted" which means your video will only be accessible to those you give the link to.
 In other words, your video will not be publicly available if searched for on YouTube.com nor will it show as a public video in your user account.